The EDEN OF OPULENCE At AVENUE K Shopping Mall Welcomes The Year Of The Dragon

-(MENAFN- Media OutReach Newswire) Blending in a Lush Garden-Themed Concept with Rewards, Performances and Giveaways for a Unique Shopping Experience.
-KUALA LUMPUR, MALAYSIA - Media OutReach Newswire - 25 January 2024 - This Chinese New Year season, Avenue K Shopping Mall launches its 'Eden of Opulence', a nature retreat concept campaign from 19th January to 25th February 2024.
+(MENAFN- Media OutReach Newswire) KUALA LUMPUR, MALAYSIA - Media OutReach Newswire - 25 January 2024 - This Chinese New Year season, Avenue K Shopping Mall launches its 'Eden of Opulence', a nature retreat concept campaign from 19th January to 25th February 2024.
 Enveloped in a garden-themed setting, the mall flourishes with greenish galore and celebratory colours, aimed at creating an atmosphere that resonates with the themes of flourishing growth and familial joy.

 Avenue K Shopping Mall launches its 'Eden of Opulence', a nature retreat concept campaign this Chinese New Year.